ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 **15:00 -- 15:30**: Coffee break

 **15:30 -- 17:00**: Workshops
-* Workshop III: *Kai Rannenberg et al.*: The CyberSecPro approach to training in Cybersecurity and its relation to Privacy and Identity Management
+* Workshop III: *Michael Friedewald, Marc Steen and Greta Runge*: Citizen Engagement in Cybersecurity Research
 * Workshop IV: *Gurvirender Tejay and Umit Cali*: Connected Vehicles and Digital Privacy: An Applied Workshop using IEEE Digital Privacy Model

 **after the end of the last session**: Boats tour and social dinner